PuChen7/Algorithms-and-Data-Structures/problems/longest-increasing-subsequence.md

         - include current position
         - not include current position
 * Dynamic Programming: use an array to store current longest subarray at each index.
+    - take each digit as the end of the sequence, find the longest subsequence of current sequence.
+    - only update if the previous +1 is greater
+        - if not greater, it means at this index, this number (a) has at least 1 number (b) that `b > a` which doesn't satisfy increasing order, so it doesn't update.
 * Binary Search: use `patience sort` to form tails.

 ## Solution - Brute Force - TLE